 How much is the payment?

-Each customer who qualifies for the “Stay at Home Payment” will receive a payment of 25% of 1/12th of their annualized auto premium on April 8, 2020, including all policy changes made prior to this date.
-Premiums for property, motorcycles and other miscellaneous vehicles are not included.
+Each customer who qualifies for the second “Stay at Home Payment” will receive a payment amount equal to 25% of 1/12th of their annualized personal automobile or motorcycle premium on July 6, 2020, (inclusive of all policy changes made prior to this date.)
+Please note that there is no payment for home or other miscellaneous vehicles.

 When will I receive this payment?

-We are working to issue the Stay at Home Payments as quickly as possible as we know that many of our customers are experiencing financial challenges at this time.
-All customers who qualify can expect to receive a cheque in the mail in May 2020.
+All customers who qualify for the second stay at home payment can expect to receive a cheque in the mail in August.
 There is no need to call in to request or receive the payment.

 Can the payment be applied directly to my policy?

-No. All customers who qualify can expect to receive a cheque via mail in May 2020.
+No. All customers who qualify can expect to receive a cheque via mail.

 Are you giving payments for other lines of insurance?